 We worked closely with a ‘health tourist’ who’d flown to Singapore for an operation.
 We spoke to somebody who was getting informal diagnoses from a moonlighting health professional and was then ordering prescription meds from Mexico.
 We hung out with a Hells Angel with multiple incurable conditions who would ride his Harley through the Utah desert as a form of pain relief.
 It was a humbling, emotional journey, and it brought the Regence executives to some powerful epiphanies about their careers.

 Regence executives had hypothesized that their company could expand into financial ‘life services’ like retirement plans and mortgages.
 But consumers strongly rejected these kinds of extensions.
 When we talked to Americans about health, the conversation almost always turned into a broader discussion about the quality of their lives.
 This is where Sense Worldwide consultants abandoned the pre-planned lines of inquiry and picked up on the kind of big, latent need that changes a whole industry.

-Regence has renamed itself Cambia and is offering ‘quality of life services,’ including an award-winning wellness app and a chain of gyms.
+Regence has renamed itself Cambia Health Solutions and is offering ‘quality of life services,’ including an award-winning wellness app and a chain of gyms.
 While many healthcare companies are quailing before the proposed healthcare reforms, Cambia is already living in the future, offering a better quality of life to its growing customer base.
 A new corporate structure that has enabled Cambria to rise above the dysfunction of the US health system and emerge as a champion of America’s Quality of LIfe.

 Chief Marketing Officer, Cambia